 This is getting exciting!

-But, before you go on a shopping spree, take a few minutes to make a furniture space plan for your bedroom.
+But take a few minutes to make a furniture space plan for your bedroom before you go on a shopping spree!

 You already have the measurements of your bedroom, so this should be pretty easy.
-The purpose of the step is to make sure the large pieces of furniture fit in your bedroom like you think they should.
-We’re talking about things like beds, rugs, dressers, nightstands, and chairs.
+The purpose of the step is to make sure the large pieces of furniture fit in your bedroom like they should.
+We’re talking about the pieces like beds, rugs, dressers, nightstands, and chairs.

 5 – Buy Large Pieces Of Furniture